1. What does my Forum registration fee include?

 6. What is the cancellation policy?

-Full refunds are given for cancellations received before March 15.
-You may designate a replacement at no additional charge if you cancel after this date.
+Full refunds minus a $75 cancellation fee are given for cancellations received before January 31.
+You may designate a substitution up to 24 hours prior to the event.
 Another option is to donate your unused registration to our Scholarship Program so we may invite utility and government representative to participate who couldn’t otherwise.

 7. Will there be Wi-Fi and electrical outlets in the conference and hotel rooms?

-WiFi is provided by the Utility Energy Forum in the meeting room and Hilton Sonoma has basic WiFi in the guest rooms at no additional fee.
-Higher speed WiFi connections can be purchased through the hotel.
+WiFi is provided by the Utility Energy Forum in the meeting room and the hotel has basic WiFi in the guest rooms at no additional fee.
 A limited number of electrical outlets are available in the meeting room.

 8. Will there be any free time during the Forum?

-The Forum agenda is full, but many attendees find time before and after the Forum to enjoy the recreation facilities at Hilton Sonoma or a short drive away in the wine country.
-The Planning Committee will have a sign-up sheet with optional activities posted near the meeting registration table.
+The Forum agenda is full, but many attendees find time before and after the Forum to enjoy the recreation facilities at the Cambria Pines Lodge or the surrounding Central Coast.

 9. How does the Forum plan the agenda and choose presenters?